-Interest costs of \$658 were incurred (2020: \$7,971) but not budgeted due to the current account which was overdrawn for the last month of the financial year.
+Interest costs of \$1,887 were incurred (2021: \$658) but not budgeted due to the current account which was overdrawn for the last month of the financial year.

-The capital budget allowed for \$22,000 of capital expenditure as set out below.
+The capital budget allowed for \$82,885 of capital expenditure as set out below.
 This budget was for various small value fixed assets.
-During the year the actual amount spent for the completion of the rock protection wall was larger than anticipated.
+During the prior year the actual amount spent for the completion of the rock protection wall was larger than anticipated.
 This significant asset was first budgeted for in the 2019 financial year and revised costs were approved for up to \$2.4 million of capital expenditure on the wall.
-As well as revised costs, additional grant funding income from the Ministry of Business, Innovation and Employment was confirmed.